futureweiwirelesslab/wreports/_posts/2020-05-05-InsightReport.md

   - AI
 comments_id: 1
 excerpt: >-
-  While xmost of the world focuses on deploying and improving the performance of early 5G networks, there has been a growing interests and efforts to establish what 6G networks will bring a decade from now.
+  While most of the world focuses on deploying and improving the performance of early 5G networks, there has been a growing interests and efforts to establish what 6G networks will bring a decade from now.
 Among many visionary views, it is widely anticipated that AI will be a key component for the future of